 For years now, logistics companies have been planning a gradual shift into a more digital environment.
 Companies know that access to AI, IoT, and other disruptive tools can contribute to greater productivity and efficiency for procurement and fulfillment.
 However, the Covid-19 pandemic has emerged as a crucial tipping point in many digital transformation roadmaps.

-In the UK alone, 70% of organisations say that Covid-19 has increased the need for digital transformation in the procurement journey.
+In the UK alone, 70% of organisations believe Covid-19 has increased the need for digital transformation in the procurement journey.
 Most businesses agree that better digitalisation and digital skills will help companies to mitigate the complexities of Covid-19 on business operations.

 Logistics must be digital to survive